needle-mirror/com.unity.adaptiveperformance/Documentation~/adaptiveperformance.md

 ## Configuring CPU and GPU performance levels

-The CPU and GPU of a mobile device make up for a very large part of the power utilization of a mobile device, especially when running a game.
-Typically, the operating system decides which clock speeds are used for the CPU and GPU.

-CPU cores and GPUs are less efficient when run at their maximum clock speed.
-Running at high clock speeds overheats the mobile device easily and the operating system throttles the frequency of the CPU and GPU to cool down the device.
+The CPU and GPU consume the most power on a mobile device, especially when running a game.
+Typically, the operating system decides which clock speeds to use for the CPU and GPU.
+CPU cores and GPUs are less efficient when running at their maximum clock speed.
+When they run at high clock speeds, the mobile device overheats, and the operating system throttles CPU and GPU frequency to cool down the device.

-By default Adaptive Performance automatically configures CPU and GPU performance levels bases on the current performance bottleneck.
+By default, Adaptive Performance automatically configures CPU and GPU performance levels based on the current performance bottleneck.

-Alternatively you can switch to manual mode by setting `Instance.DevicePerformanceControl.AutomaticPerformanceControl` to `true`.
-You can check the current mode with the help of the property `Instance.DevicePerformanceControl.PerformanceControlMode`.
-In `Manual` mode you can use the properties `Instance.DevicePerformanceControl.CpuLevel` and `Instance.DevicePerformanceControl.GpuLevel` to optimize CPU and GPU performance.
+Alternatively, you can switch to `Manual` mode; to do this, set  `Instance.DevicePerformanceControl.AutomaticPerformanceControl` to `false`.
+In `Manual` mode, you can use the `Instance.DevicePerformanceControl.CpuLevel` and `Instance.DevicePerformanceControl.GpuLevel` properties to optimize CPU and GPU performance.
+To check which mode you are currently in, use `Instance.DevicePerformanceControl.PerformanceControlMode`.

-The application can configure those properties based on the thermal feedback and frame time data provided by the Adaptive Performance API and the application's special knowledge about the current performance requirements:
+The application can configure these properties based on the thermal feedback and the frame time data that the Adaptive Performance API provides.
+It also uses these questions about its current performance requirements:
-- did the application reach the target frame rate in the previous frames?
+- Did the application reach the target frame rate in the previous frames?
-- is the application in an in-game scene, a loading-screen or in a menu?
+- Is the application in an in-game scene, a loading screen, or a menu?
-- are device temperatures rising?
+- Are device temperatures rising?
-- is the device close to thermal throttling?
+- Is the device close to thermal throttling?
-- is the device GPU or CPU bound?
+- Is the device GPU or CPU bound?

-Please note that changing GPU and GPU levels only has an effect as long as the device is not in thermal throttling state (`Instance.WarningLevel` equals `PerformanceWarningLevel.Throttling`).
+*Note:* Changing GPU and GPU levels only has an effect as long as the device is not in thermal throttling state (`Instance.WarningLevel` equals `PerformanceWarningLevel.Throttling`).
-In some situations the device may take control over CPU and GPU levels.
-In this case the value of `Instance.DevicePerformanceControl.PerformanceControlMode` is `PerformanceControlMode.System`.
+In some situations, the device might take control over the CPU and GPU levels.
+This changes the value of `Instance.DevicePerformanceControl.PerformanceControlMode` to `PerformanceControlMode.System`.

-For following example show how to configure performance levels based on the current type of scene:
+The following example shows how to configure performance levels based on the current Scene type:

 ```
 public void EnterMenu()